Erie County Court Records

 Online Search Options

-The Clerk of Courts operates the Public Information Case (PIC) System, which allows the public to search civil, criminal, and domestic relations case records from the Court of Common Pleas.
-Searches can be conducted by party name, case number, case type, filing date, or date of birth.
-Note that case images from 2000 through 2009 may have gaps, and no imaging exists from 2009 through February 2013.
+The Clerk of Courts operates the Public Information Case (PIC) System, where you can search civil, criminal, and domestic relations case records from the Court of Common Pleas.
+Searches are available by party name, case number, case type, filing date, or date of birth.
+Keep in mind that case images from 2000 through 2009 may have gaps, and there are no images at all from 2009 through February 2013.
 Domestic relations case images are not available through the PIC System.

-For Erie County Municipal Court cases, the online record search and payment portal allows searches by name, ticket number, or case number.
-The Vermilion Municipal Court record search provides a similar tool, and the Sandusky Municipal Court record search covers cases in its jurisdiction.
+For Erie County Municipal Court cases, the online record search and payment portal lets you search by name, ticket number, or case number.
+The Vermilion Municipal Court record search offers a similar tool, and the Sandusky Municipal Court record search covers cases within its jurisdiction.

 The Erie County Probate Court maintains its own record search on its website, covering estates, guardianships, adoptions, and other probate matters.